yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 }
 ```

-## Upgrade SPFX project manually
+## Upgrade your SPFx project manually
-You can manually upgrade your SPFX project in just two steps:
+You can manually upgrade your SPFx project in just two steps:
 1. Check and copy the three files: `env.default.json`, `settings.json`, `manifest.source.json`.
 2. Reload VSCode and confirm the upgrade dialog.